wdtio/wdt-recipes/recipes/iron_io.md

 ### IronCache

-1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already
-2. Create a new outbound timer.
+2. Create a new outbound timer
-3. Name the timer after the project and cache.
+3. Name the timer after the project and cache
-4. Use the REST endpoint for getting info about your cache as the URL of the new timer.
+4. Use the REST endpoint for getting info about your cache as the URL of the new timer
-5. Select GET.
+5. Select GET
-6. Select every 1 minute as the schedule.
+6. Select every 1 minute as the schedule
-7. Save the new timer.
+7. Save the new timer

 For example, if the project name on iron.io is "homework" and the name of the cache is "submitted_cache", the endpoint URL will look something like **https://cache-aws-us-east-1.iron.io/1/projects/123/caches/submitted_cache?oauth=4a5b6c**.
 So we can name the outbound watchdog timer **homework/submitted_cache**.